torvalds/linux/Documentation/watchdog/watchdog-api.rst

 This example might actually print "The timeout was set to 60 seconds" if the device has a granularity of minutes for its timeout.

-Starting with the Linux 2.4.18 kernel, it is possible to query the current timeout using the GETTIMEOUT ioctl::
+Starting with the GNU/Linux 2.4.18 kernel, it is possible to query the current timeout using the GETTIMEOUT ioctl::

     ioctl(fd, WDIOC_GETTIMEOUT, &timeout);